HaydenMM/NL-join-order-benchmark/README.md

 Using OpenAI's GPT-4o model, we converted these queries into Natural Language via the following prompt:

 ```
-"Your job is to act as a Semantic Parser converting these SQL queries I give you into Natural Language Questions.
-You should respond with nothing other than the Natural Language Question that accurately captures the SQL query provided.
-Do Not Respond with anything other than the Natural Language Question.
-Here is the SQL Query to convert: " + query
+"Your job is to act as a Semantic Parser converting these SQL queries I give you into Natural Language Questions. "
+"You should respond with nothing other than the Natural Language Question that accurately captures the SQL query provided. "
+"Do Not Respond with anything other than the Natural Language Question. "
+"I am also going to provide the SQL Database Schema. "
+"Here is the SQL Database Schema: " + schema +
+"Here is the SQL Query to convert: " + query
 ```